Grant programmes

 Oceans 5 Partnership

-Oceans 5 gives grants to help stop overfishing, establish marine protected areas, and constrain offshore oil and gas development.
-The programme supports projects that provide lasting benefits to coastal communities and the world’s oceans.
+To support a collaborative grant programme to help stop overfishing, establish marine protected areas, and constrain offshore oil and gas development, to provide lasting benefits to coastal communities and the world’s oceans.

 Aschach River Austria.
 Courtesy of Eggar, WWF Austria.